Half-Cent Sales Tax Projects

 St. Lucie West

-St. Lucie West Blvd. is one of the busiest transportation corridors in the City of Port St. Lucie, connecting to numerous commercial districts, shopping centers, institutional uses, and residential developments from Bayshore Blvd. to Interstate 95.
+St. Lucie West Boulevard is one of the busiest transportation corridors in the City of Port St. Lucie, connecting several commercial districts, shopping centers, institutional uses and residential developments from Bayshore Boulevard to Interstate 95.
 The corridor is in need of major intersection improvements to enhance transportation and pedestrian safety and operation.
-California Blvd., south of St. Lucie West Blvd., is also in need of widening from two to four lanes as the corridor is failing at peak hour travel times.
+California Boulevard, south of St. Lucie West Boulevard, also is in need of widening from two to four lanes as the corridor is failing at peak hour travel times.

 Challenge

-The St. Lucie West and Cashmere Blvd. intersection is in need of an additional (dual) northbound left turn lane and a new eastbound right turn lane.
-At St. Lucie West and California Blvd., all four legs of the intersection are in need of an additional (dual) left turn lane.
-At Peacock and St. Lucie West Blvd., turn lane extensions would help capacity.
-At the intersection of Bayshore, a southbound right turn and through lane is needed.
-To increase capacity, California Blvd. requires widening from St. Lucie West Blvd. to Crosstown Parkway.
+The intersection of St. Lucie West and Cashmere boulevards is in need of an additional (dual) northbound left turn lane and a new eastbound right turn lane.
+At St. Lucie West and California boulevards, all four legs of the intersection are in need of an additional (dual) left turn lane.
+At Peacock and St. Lucie West boulevards, turn lane extensions would help capacity.
+At the intersection of Bayshore Boulevard, a southbound right turn and through lane is needed.
+To increase capacity, California Boulevard requires widening from St. Lucie West Boulevard to Crosstown Parkway.

-Completion of the intersection improvements along St. Lucie West Blvd. and the widening of California Blvd. would increase traffic capacity and pedestrian mobility, as well as improve safety, operation and overall aesthetics of the corridors.
+Completion of the intersection improvements along St. Lucie West Boulevard and the widening of California Boulevard would increase traffic capacity and pedestrian mobility, while improving safety of the corridors.

 Sidewalks

-In 2017, the City Council approved the City’s Ten-Year Sidewalk Master Plan.
-Over the next ten years, the City anticipates the completion of only 17 miles or 47% of the sidewalks listed in the Plan as allowed by the proposed budget.
-Additional funding provided by the sales tax would allow the construction of 35 miles or 100% of the sidewalks listed in the Plan over the next ten years.
+In 2017, City Council approved the City’s 10-Year Sidewalk Master Plan.
+Over the next 10 years, the City anticipates the completion of 17 miles or 47% of the sidewalks listed in the Plan as allowed by the proposed budget.
+Additional funding provided by the sales tax would allow the construction of 35 miles or 100% of the sidewalks listed in the plan over the next 10 years.

 Challenge

-Construct all the sidewalks listed on the Sidewalk Master Plan within ten years.
-Promotes exercise, a healthy lifestyle, and a reduction in vehicular trips by providing residents with a safe place to walk and bike to schools, parks, and businesses.
+Construct all the sidewalks listed on the Sidewalk Master Plan within 10 years.
+This promotes exercise, a healthy lifestyle and a reduction in vehicular trips by providing residents with a safe place to walk and bike to schools, parks and businesses.

 Repaving

-Providing a safe, comfortable, and economical road surface is a high priority for the City of Port St. Lucie.
-It requires balancing other priorities and making difficult decisions in order to manage the City’s roadway network with a limited budget.
+Providing a safe, comfortable and economical road surface is a high priority for the City of Port St. Lucie.
+It requires balancing other priorities and making difficult decisions to manage the City’s roadway network with a limited budget.

 Challenge

 Timely and effective maintenance can extend the pavement’s life thus reducing costly replacement in the future.
-Provides for safe vehicular and pedestrian the neighborhood.
-A freshly paved roadway beautifies the neighborhood.
+It improves vehicle and pedestrian safety, while beautifying the neighborhood.

 Learn more about the Repaving Master Plan